awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 # PostgreSQL on Amazon RDS<a name="CHAP_PostgreSQL"></a>

 Amazon RDS supports DB instances running several versions of PostgreSQL\.
 You can create DB instances and DB snapshots, point\-in\-time restores and backups\.
-DB instances running PostgreSQL support Multi\-AZ deployments, read replicas \(version 9\.3\.5 and later\), Provisioned IOPS, and can be created inside a VPC\.
+DB instances running PostgreSQL support Multi\-AZ deployments, read replicas, Provisioned IOPS, and can be created inside a VPC\.
 You can also use Secure Socket Layer \(SSL\) to connect to a DB instance running PostgreSQL\.

 Before creating a DB instance, you should complete the steps in the [Setting Up for Amazon RDS](CHAP_SettingUp.md) section of this guide\.